Taylor Swift has regained control of her music, buys back first 6 albums

 She did say, however, that she has completely rerecorded her self-titled debut album “and I really love how it sounds now.”

-Swift writes that both her self-titled and “Reputation (Taylor’s Version)” “can still have their moments to re-emerge when the time is right.”
+Swift writes that both her self-titled debut and “Reputation (Taylor’s Version)” “can still have their moments to reemerge when the time is right.”

-A representative for Swift did not immediately respond to request for comment.
+Representatives for Swift and HYBE did not immediately respond to request for comment.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.